Quota 1 and quota 2 applications

 IB and other international diplomas

-Applicants with an International Baccalaureate (IB) or other recognised international examinations are evaluated for admission on equal terms as applicants with a Danish upper secondary school examination − both in quota 1 and quota 2.
+Applicants with an International Baccalaureate (IB) or European Baccalaureate examination are evaluated for admission on equal terms as applicants with a Danish upper secondary school examination − both in quota 1 and quota 2.

 Diplomas from the EU/EEA